Divorce for IT Professionals and Developers is Complicated

 Employees Often Face Jurisdictional Questions in Divorce for IT Professionals and Software Engineers

 It is not uncommon for IT professionals and software engineers to change jobs several times over the course of their career.
-Sometimes the move is an internal transfer; other times they move to another FAAMG (Facebook, Amazon, Apple, Microsoft, Google) company, or perhaps join a start-up.
+Sometimes the move is an internal transfer; other times they move to another FANG (Facebook, Amazon, Netflix, Google) company, or perhaps join a start-up.
 In either event, the move often comes with a geographical relocation as well.
-Because the high-tech industry is dominated by a handful of monopolies, these relocations are concentrated in two locations.
+Because the high-tech industry is dominated by a handful of monopolies, these relocations are highly concentrated.

-Of the nine largest U.S. Tech companies (by annual revenue as of March 2021), all but two are headquartered in either California or Washington.
-Of the approximately $1.4 trillion in combined annual revenue of these nine companies, roughly $529 billion is generated by Washington-based tech companies and $679 billion is generated by California-based tech companies.
-Taken together, Washington and California-based tech companies account for 88% of the revenue generated by these top nine tech companies.
+Of the ten largest U.S. Tech companies (measured by revenue), all but one is headquartered in either California or Washington.
+Of the approximately $1.9 trillion in combined 2023 annual revenue of these ten companies, roughly $750 billion is generated by Washington-based tech companies and $1.1 trillion is generated by California-based tech companies.
 Accordingly, it is no surprise that one of the most common interstate relocations for tech workers is between Washington and California.
 As a result, if the divorce and the relocation coincide, tech professionals are often confronted with the choice of whether to get divorced in either Washington or California.

 Divorce for Technology Professionals: the Difference between Washington and California Family Laws